Former Providence Catholic High School student sues over sex abuse allegations

 "I wanted to give power to other survivors to give power victims to let them know they don't have to live in the shadows and hide anymore," Krankvich said.

-The New Lenox Police Chief says Father McGrath refused to be interviewed by police or hand over his cell phone.
-On behalf of Providence Catholic and Augustinians of the Midwest, the Diocese of Joliet says it will fully cooperate as the case proceeds, but cannot comment on pending litigation
+The New Lenox police chief said McGrath refused to be interviewed by police or hand over his cell phone.
+On behalf of Providence Catholic and Augustinians of the Midwest, the Diocese of Joliet said it will fully cooperate as the case proceeds, but cannot comment on pending litigation